agne-jan/noSQL/README.md

 # noSQL
-A sample homework for noSQL practice
+A sample homework for noSQL schema practice